scaffold-eth/scaffold-eth-examples/README.md

 ---

-## Live on [Rinkeby]
+## Live on [Rinkeby] (second iteration of metadata)

 A 1/15 (instead of 1/1000) test contract is deployed to `Rinkeby` so we can test the reveal mechanics.

-The prototype contract on `Rinkeby` is https://rinkeby.etherscan.io/address/0xe7c808d38cE0B920EbdEf56ec9787075Fd179696#code
+The second `Rinkeby` contract is https://rinkeby.etherscan.io/address/0xE4dC3B031E5Bc74ff9477A20137A950b684A0e94#code

-This will also allow us to dial in the last bits of metadata.

-Here is token #1 on Rinkeby OpenSea: https://testnets.opensea.io/assets/0xe7c808d38cE0B920EbdEf56ec9787075Fd179696/1

-Use the frontend to mint 1 of the 15 testnet NFTs: https://giga-nft-external.surge.sh
+Use the frontend to mint 1 of the 15 testnet NFTs: https://giga-nft-external-second.surge.sh/

 ---